-This (Volume 2) manual contains service and reference information for the IBM Personal Computer 300 Series and the IBM Aptiva (2173) Type computers listed in front of this manual.
+This (Volume 2) manual contains service and reference information for the IBM Personal Computer 300 Series, the IBM Profession Workstation IntelliStation, and the IBM Aptiva (2173) Type computers listed in front of this manual.

 For other type PC300/700, IntelliStation computers, refer to the Personal Computer, Volume 1, Hardware Maintenance Manual, form number S83G-7789.